jlndk/devoops/report/27_Process-Monitoring.md

 ![Minitwit - Grafana](images/Minitwit-Grafana.png)

 These business metrics are pretty basic and many more could be included.
-But there simply weren't the necessary time to implement more metrics in grafana.
+But there simply weren't the necessary time to implement more metrics in Grafana.
-By using node_exporter and a open source dashboard it was possible to get a lot of metrics without a lot of effort, they can be viewed [here https://grafana.minitwit.tk/d/rYdddlPWk/node-exporter-full?orgId=1](https://grafana.minitwit.tk/d/rYdddlPWk/node-exporter-full?orgId=1).
+By using node_exporter and an open-source dashboard it was possible to get a lot of metrics without a lot of effort, they can be viewed [here https://grafana.minitwit.tk/d/rYdddlPWk/node-exporter-full?orgId=1](https://grafana.minitwit.tk/d/rYdddlPWk/node-exporter-full?orgId=1).

 ![Minitwit - Grafana - node_exporter](images/node_exporter.png)

+ One of the things that cannot be monitored reliably with these two solutions is if our system is actually accessible through the internet.
+ For this, we use a service called [https://ohdear.app](OhDear).
+This service tries to visit our application from multiple places every 2 minutes, and will notify us, through email and on discord, if they can not access it.
+Furthermore, they also keep track of total downtime along with various other metrics, such as TLS certificate health and broken links.
+ This tool has been immensely useful for ensuring our system was available at all times, and let us be more confident that our system was working in production.